Bartosz-Szopiera/monterail-test/README.md

 #### Why Vue? ####
 I was never using any framework before, but decided to try to learn some while working on the assignment.
-At the time I was somewhat familiar with React before starting this project since I did a short course on <i>codeacademy</i>.
+At the time I was starting this project I was somewhat familiar with React thanks to short course on a <i>codeacademy</i>.
-However after short research I figured Vue is regarded even simpler than React - yet with very competitive capabilities - and seems to gain traction among developers.
+However after some research I figured Vue is regarded even simpler than React - yet with very competitive capabilities - and seems to be gaining traction among developers.
 Angular was not an option, as I have seen it as an overkill to learn to build something with it in just 2 weeks.
-It also looked as a poor choice for a first framework, because I suppose it would make me lost with angular-way for everything.
+It looked as a poor choice for a first framework, since I suspect it would get me lost with it's own angular-way for everything.
-I finally leaned towards Vue after reading about Facebook BSD + patents license, not that it would concern me, and not that it is a valid reason to bail on React, but that info just swayed my judgment in such way.
+Being torn between React and Vue I finally leaned towards the latter after reading about Facebook BSD + patents license; not that it would concern me, and not that it is a valid reason to bail on React for any developer, but that info just swayed my judgment in a subjective way.

 #### Other ####
 Together with Vue I was using couple of tools: